grace-notes/website/contents/topics/life-of-christ.md

 (a) The translation of this passage is descriptive:

-· In the first line there is a double negative OU ME, which is very emphatic in the Greek.
+&bull; In the first line there is a double negative OU ME, which is very emphatic in the Greek.
 “Hearing you hear and definitely do not understand.”

-· The same applies in the second line.
+&bull; The same applies in the second line.
 It is not like they are just not paying attention; the malfunction goes much deeper than that.
 There is in fact no understanding whatsoever, either through the hearing or the seeing.

-· The aorist tense verb EPACHUNTHE shows the past action of the heart of the people becoming dull.
+&bull; The aorist tense verb EPACHUNTHE shows the past action of the heart of the people becoming dull.
 But it is not in the perfect tense.
 This indicates that the situation is not irreversible.

-· Their hearing has become BAREOS, which is weighty, burdensome, or difficult.
+&bull; Their hearing has become BAREOS, which is weighty, burdensome, or difficult.
 It is such a burden to listen!

-- These are the lazy thinkers - people who hate to listen to doctrine because it requires work.
+-- These are the lazy thinkers - people who hate to listen to doctrine because it requires work.
 And boy is the world ever full of these.

-- And this lets us know immediately that thinking about truth really does take work, and that God requires from us this work of thinking.
+-- And this lets us know immediately that thinking about truth really does take work, and that God requires from us this work of thinking.

-- This contains the aorist tense of AKOUO, ‘to hear.’
+-- This contains the aorist tense of AKOUO, ‘to hear.’
 Again the aorist tense simply notes a past fact, but does say that this is an irreversible state.
 The grace of God is adequate to reverse this laziness.

-· Their eyes closed, EKAMMUSAN.
+&bull; Their eyes closed, EKAMMUSAN.
 The aorist tense once again.

-- You close your eyes when you do not want to see something.
+-- You close your eyes when you do not want to see something.
 Closing your eyes is portrayed here as a voluntary action.

-- People who do not want the truth close their eyes to it.
+-- People who do not want the truth close their eyes to it.
 Perhaps it will hurt too much; perhaps they need the cover so that they can participate in their favorite category of sin.

-· And notice now the order of things in verse fifteen:
+&bull; And notice now the order of things in verse fifteen:

-- See with your eyes or hear with your ears;
+-- See with your eyes or hear with your ears;

-- Understand in your heart;
+-- Understand in your heart;

-- Turn;
+-- Turn;

-- God does the healing.
+-- God does the healing.

-· Now this is the true pattern of grace.
+&bull; Now this is the true pattern of grace.

-- Academic understanding of a concept;
+-- Academic understanding of a concept;

-- Application wisdom of the same concept;
+-- Application wisdom of the same concept;

-- Repentance, or changing of the mind;
+-- Repentance, or changing of the mind;

-- God responds in grace.
+-- God responds in grace.

 (b) The context of the quote comes from the commissioning of Isaiah.